maueroats/nsml-documents/meet-instructions.md

    a score of zero for the contest the student is taking, but otherwise remains eligible to compete as normal.

-5. No oralist may have a cell phone with them in the **sequester** or preparation rooms.
+5. No oralist may have a cell phone or computer with them in the **sequester** or preparation rooms.
 An oralist who violates this rule will be disqualified for the entire evening.
 Make your proctors aware of this rule.